marellanorero/marellanorero/README.md

 - 🔭 I’m currently working on Software about Logistic and Administration for small business who needs cellars
 - 🌱 I’m currently learning to review Javascript and Typescript with SOLID principles and Clean Code, also I'm learning Testing and Hexagonal Architecture
+- 🌐 I'm currently learning about the internalization using i18Next in my Next.js app
 - 👯 I am also making web pages with nextjs and hosting them on wordpress to help small entrepreneurs and increase my knowledge
 - 💬 Ask me about all you want, but I don't guarantee if my answer like you
 - 📫 How to reach me: telegram: marellanorero or my email marellanonorero@gmail.com